How does the Pegasus spyware work, and is my phone at risk? - Udaipur News | Udaipur Latest News | udaipur local news । Udaipur Updates

 From a list of more 50,000 phone numbers, journalists identified more than 1,000 people in 50 countries reportedly under surveillance using the Pegasus spyware.
 The software was developed by the Israeli company NSO Group and sold to government clients.

-Among the reported targets of the spyware are journalists, politicudaipur kiran, government officials, chief executives and human rights activists.
+Among the reported targets of the spyware are journalists, politicians, government officials, chief executives and human rights activists.

 Reports thus far allude to a surveillance effort reminiscent of an Orwellian nightmare, in which the spyware can capture keystrokes, intercept communications, track the device and use the camera and microphone to spy on the user.